niteshaj/aws-solutions-architect-professional-notes/05-compute/ec2.md

     - Flexible, automated building of EC2 instances
     - We provision EC2 instances and add a script to the user data
     - CloudInit runs the script on the instance when the instance is launched
-    - This process can longer time, although it is very flexible
+    - This process may take longer time, although it is very flexible
     - When finished, ec2 instance is ready to use.
 - AMI Baking:
-    - We front-load the time and effort required to configure an instance
-    - Our aim is to get the instance ready or almost ready at this point of the process.
+    - AMI is to get the instance ready or almost ready at this point of the process.
 We can use bootstrapping to install the software and make the instance ready.
     - We launch an EC2 instance and perform the necessary tasks from which we can create an AMI
     - We can use the AMI to deploy many instances quickly.
     - The tradeoff is, it harder to change the AMI.